chrisemoulton/factual-java-driver/README.md

 	.addParam("limit", 10);
     String respString = factual.fetch("t/places", q);

-Fetch only the name and address fields from

 # Debug Mode

 To see a full trace of debug information for a request and response, set debug mode to true.
-There are two ways to do so.
+There are two ways to do so:<p>
 Use the <tt>Factual</tt> constructor:

 	Factual factual = new Factual(key, secret, true);

-or modify and existing instance:
+or modify an existing instance:

 	factual.debug(true);

-Debug information will be printed to the standard out, with request and response information, including headers.
+Debug information will be printed to standard out, with request and response information, including headers.

 # Facet